TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 2. To start the server, use the command `npm run start`

 # Structure and components
-The application is a simple derivative of `koa` [server](https://koajs.com) based  to serve `http` requests.
-However, it also has other components that will be used on regular basis for the project.
+The application is a simple derivative of [koa](https://koajs.com) to serve `http` requests.
+This code also has other components to communicate with cloud for storage, queues, logs, configurations etc.

 ## Core
 Contains all the abstract and Azure implementation classes for connecting to Azure components.